-Yeah no kidding Jade.
+Yeah, no kidding Jade.

-This one is a pretty obvious, but nothing makes me feel happier or more festive than blasting out Christmas songs.
+This one is pretty obvious, but nothing makes me feel happier or more festive than blasting out Christmas songs.

 Normally while singing along at the top of my voice; occasionally while sitting on the train into uni…I’m sure the Monday morning commuters really appreciated that one.